Health & Wellness

 Typically, a full 4.5 to 6-ounce serving of yogurt provides at or around 1 billion colony forming units (CFUs).
 Meaning, if you offer your cat one to two tablespoons of yogurt, you’re giving them a pretty small dosage of friendly bacteria.

 Talk to your vet about whether your pet could benefit from a daily probiotic supplement, which can give them the maximum good bacteria without the additional calories.
 They can help boost your pet’s immune system and reduce diarrhea, among other benefits, too.
-It’s also a good idea to sign your pet up for Fetch by The Dodo pet insurance in case they ever have a negative reaction to new foods, like yogurt.
+It’s also a good idea to sign your pet up for Fetch Pet Insurance in case they ever have a negative reaction to new foods, like yogurt.

 So remember, nonfat plain yogurt is usually safe and healthy for cats and dogs to eat as a fun snack — just check the nutrition label first to make sure it doesn't contain a dangerous ingredient, like xylitol.
 And for even more power-packed benefits, consider adding a daily probiotic to their regimen.

 The Dig, Fetch's expert-backed editorial, answers all of the questions you forget to ask your vet or are too embarrassed to ask at the dog park.
 We help make sure you and your best friend have more good days, but we’re there on bad days, too.

 Save up to 90% on unexpected vet bills